DFSP/usmanager-microservices/README.md

 # microservices
-Set of microservices for testing purposes
+Set of microservices for testing purposes.